frithnanth/perl6-Archive-Libarchive/README.md

 the associated message as delivered by libarchive.

 ## Prerequisites
-This module requires Archive::Libarchive::Raw Perl6 module and the libarchive library to be installed.
+This module requires Archive::Libarchive::Raw Raku module and the libarchive library to be installed.
 Please follow the instructions below based on your platform:

 ### Debian Linux